developer-zebra/developer-zebra-site/src/ehs/2-3/guide/settings/index.md

 ------
 #### Wallpaper
 Allows a background image to be specified for display in User Mode.
 If left unspecified, default image will be used.
+Supports only .PNG format files in the `/enterprise/usr` directory.

 <b>Possible values</b>